 6. AC stations with a credible news service and hosts that do more than “just play music” gain a lot of traction.
 Some of them are up as much as 30% with no loss in unique reach

-We can see that both commercial and public service AC’s get big increases in listening during the pandemic, but with a clear advantage for the public service channels.
-Some of them have managed to not only get more listening minutes, but to also lower the age of their average listener from the 67-68 are to below around 60 while growing up to 10% in unique reach.
+We can see that both commercial and public service AC’s get big increases in listening during the pandemic.
+Public service channels has a clear advantage for radio in the pandemic.
+Some of them have managed to not only get more listening minutes, but to also lower the age of their average listener.
+From the 67-68 to below around 60 while growing up to 10% in unique reach.

 The story is not quite as rosy for most channels, though.
 Solidly driven commercial AC’s are gaining in listening minutes but dropping 4-6% in unique reach.

 There is a big potential upside to be found in the demo-shift.
-The number one challenge for radio stations in the past few years has been to attract a younger audience with the built-in dilemma that broadcasters did not want to scare away the older listeners, even from CHR channels.
-The movement we see now is that 50-60’s are moving on to AC-formats with more news instead of listening to CHR, so in our opinion that paves the way for CHR formats to “go younger” and for AC stations to remain relevant in the future.
+The number one challenge for radio stations in the past few years has been to attract a younger audience.
+There is a built-in dilemma that broadcasters did not want to scare away the older listeners, even from CHR channels.
+The movement we see now is that 50-60’s are moving on to AC-formats with more news instead of listening to CHR.
+So, in our opinion that paves the way for CHR formats to “go younger” and for AC stations to remain relevant in the future.